copsTvFan/cops-episode-guide/guide.md

 **Pierce County, WA 10**

-- (6:16 PM Suicidal Person Call) Sheriff's Dept. South Hill Precinct -- Deputy Bob Nilson says you never know what to expect.
+- (6:16 PM Suicidal Person Call) Sheriff's Dept. South Hill Precinct -- Deputy Bob Nilsen says you never know what to expect.
 One minute it is calm, then the next it is complete chaos and you can barely keep up.
 Suicidal woman struggles with police
 - robbers flee